PROGAM LEADER IN ARTS EDUCATION & URBAN ENGAGEMENT

 Michelle is also an experienced, highly trained professional theater maker.
 After completing her BA in Social Studies at Harvard (where she was active in the Harvard-Radcliffe Dramatic Club), she turned full-time to theater.

+She studied at l'Ecole Jacques LeCoq, the Sorbonne (MA) and UCLA (MFA).
 She was a co-founder of Barcelona's Bantam Theater Company, and has been a member of the The Open Fist Theater company, the Classical Theater Lab, Ensemble Studio Theatre-LA and San Francisco’s foolsFURY theater company.

 Michelle’s IMDB Listing